Why Should I Pay More for My Timber Windows and Doors? (1 of 3)

 January 2, 2019

-My job as a North Country fenestration consultant is not easy.
-I have to effectively communicate to my Clients the benefits of the products I choose to promote.
+My job as a North Country Design Consultant is not easy.
+I have to effectively communicate to my Clients the benefits of the window and door products we choose to promote.
 As we prefer to offer the best first, they can be pricier than the competition.
 But there are tangible reasons for that.

 But why is it so difficult?

 Well, most people know the difference between Matalan, Next and Jaeger when choosing a suit.
 But unfortunately, to many Clients, one timber window or door looks pretty much like another.